-With over 30 active researchers, The Centre for Biblical Studies is one of the world's most productive biblical research centres and is the principal home of all the University's postgraduate and staff activity in biblical studies.
+With more than 30 active researchers, the Centre for Biblical Studies is one of the world's most productive biblical research centres and is the principal home of all the University's postgraduate and staff activity in biblical studies.

-The Centre carries forward the work which established a world-wide reputation for biblical studies at Manchester, notably through the work of the holders of the Rylands Chair of Biblical Criticism and Exegesis: A.S.
-Peake, C.H.
+The Centre carries forward the work which established a worldwide reputation for biblical studies at Manchester, notably through the work of the holders of the Rylands Chair of Biblical Criticism and Exegesis: Peake, C.H.
 Dodd, T.W.
 Manson, F.F.
-Bruce, Barnabas Lindars SSF, Christopher M. Tuckett, and George Brooke.
+Bruce, Barnabas Lindars SSF, Christopher M. Tuckett, George J. Brooke, and Peter Oakes.

 The Centre for Biblical Studies is central to the academic life of all biblical studies graduate students at Manchester.
 The CBS provides opportunities for professional growth through international trips, scholarships, weekly lectures, and academic support.